Harmonic Convolutional Networks based on Discrete Cosine Transform: Harmonic Networks

 While keeping the number of parameters intact, a harmonic block requires additional memory during training and inference to store transformed feature representation.
 In our experiments with WRN models (Sec.\ref{sec:experiments.cifar}), the harmonic network trained with full DCT spectrum requires almost 3 times more memory than the baseline.
 This memory requirement can be reduced by using the DCT spectrum compression.

 Despite the comparable theoretical computational requirements, the run time of harmonic networks is larger compared to the baseline models, at least twice slower (on GPU) in certain configurations.
-This effect is due to the design of harmonic block that replaces a single convolutional layer by a block of 2 sequential convolutions (with individual harmonic filters and 1x1 convolution).
+This effect is due to generally less efficient implementation of separable convolution and the design of harmonic block that replaces a single convolutional layer by a block of 2 sequential convolutions (with individual harmonic filters and 1x1 convolution).
 Most blocks do not need BN between the convolutions and thus represent a combined linear transformation.
 The associativity property of convolutions allows one to reformulate the standard harmonic block defined above so that the DCT transform and linear combination can be effectively merged into a single linear operation:

-In other words, equivalent features can be obtained by factorizing filters as linear combination of DCT basis functions.
-We thus propose a faster Algorithm~\ref{alg:mem_eff_harm_block} that is a more memory efficient alternative to the standard two-stage harmonic block formulation.
+In other words, equivalent features can be obtained by factorizing filters as linear combinations of DCT basis functions.
+We thus propose a faster Algorithm~\ref{alg:mem_eff_harm_block} that is a more memory efficient alternative to the standard two-stage harmonic block formulation and uses dense convolution.

-This reformulation is similar to structured receptive field~\cite{Jacobsen16} utilizing different basis functions.
 The Algorithm~\ref{alg:mem_eff_harm_block} overhead in terms of multiply-add operations with respect to the standard convolutional layer is only $K^2/AB$, where the input image size for the block is $A\times B$.
 The experimental performance of the algorithm is evaluated in Section~\ref{sec:experiments.cifar}.